Yifan-Feng-CS/Yifan-Feng-CS.github.io/_pages/about.md

 I'm a forth year undergraduate student from [School of Computer Science and Technology](https://it.xju.edu.cn/), [Xinjiang University](https://www.xju.edu.cn/).
 My research interest includes federated learning and brain inspired computer audition for medical applications.

-I will be a master student at [Key Laboratory of Brain Health Intelligent Evaluation and Intervention, Ministry of Education (Beijing Institute of Technology, BIT)](https://bhe-lab.org/) in 2024.
-I am very fortunate to be advised by [Prof. Kun Qian](https://eecsqian.com/), [BIT](https://www.bit.edu.cn/).
+I will be a master student at [Key Laboratory of Brain Health Intelligent Evaluation and Intervention, Ministry of Education (Beijing Institute of Technology)](https://bhe-lab.org/) in 2024.
+I am very fortunate to be advised by [Prof. Kun Qian (钱昆)](https://eecsqian.com/), [Beijing Institute of Technology (BIT)](https://www.bit.edu.cn/).